 "Is there anything wrong, sir?"
 The waiter must have seen my expression of disappointment on the face of other pizza lovers.

 "Nothing at all."

 The pizza was nan covered with clouts of goat Nepali cheese topped by a thick ketchup sauce.
 The pepperoni sweated on the heated pizza.
 I lowered my head to the plate.
 It smelled like pizza and I picked up a piece.
 My first bite told the truth.
 This was Nepal and there wasn't any better pizza within several thousand miles.

 "How do you like the pizza, sir?" asked the waiter.

 "It's the best in the Himalayas."
 I ate every crumb.
 My younger brother must have been laughing from the other side, but I asked the waiter, "Can I have two to go and packed them really well."

 I reached the Kathmandu Post Office ten minutes before closing.

 The clerk secured the pizzas in a shipping box and I wrote the Frenchmen, "I love pizza."

 And the pizza in Kathmandu certainly tasted better than yak meat, then again anything tasted good when you're hungry.

 Three days later I was stricken with giardia.
 My intestines had been poisoned by bacteria.
-The source of infection couldn't have been the pizza and I accused the ice for the beer.
+The source of infection couldn't have been the pizza, but I accused the ice for the beer.